 We offer a complete package of software and services covering the following:

 System configuration is completely executed in a web browser.
 No other special configuration tools are required, a normal notebook with a network interface card and web browser are all that is needed.

-ipConv in its current version 3 enables encrypted communication between web server and browser via the HTTPS protocol.
+ipConv in its current version 4 enables encrypted communication between web server and browser via the HTTPS protocol.

 The main menu provides access to all relevant functions of ipConv, showing the overall system status at a glance.

 The following functions are available:

 The following example shows the configuration of a protocol stack (here IEC 60870-5-101, Master).
 All parameters are shown with their configured values, relevant measurement units, and short descriptions.

 A parameter value can be changed by clicking on the parameter name.
 A detailed description is also shown, if available.
 The entered value is checked for the permissible value range, or a selection list offers a pre-selection of permissible values.